THE DALTON CAMP AWARD

-Essays shall be written in English, and not exceed 2,000 words in length, including any editorial content in citations.
-Essays will be judged on both subject matter and strength of written expression.
+Essays should be dynamic, engaging, and provocative and will be judged on both subject matter and strength of written expression.
 Avoid technical and academic writing.
-Creativity and originality in writing styles and expression of ideas are essential.

-Any Canadian citizen or permanent resident of Canada, regardless of age, student or professional status, may enter this essay contest except members of the FRIENDS’ Board of Directors, its employees, retained consultants or business associates, and members of the Selection Committee; as well as their immediate family members.
+Any Canadian citizen or permanent resident of Canada may enter except members of the FRIENDS’ Board of Directors, its employees, retained consultants or business associates, and members of the jury, as well as their immediate family members.
 Previous winners are ineligible.

 Entrants assume sole responsibility for the accuracy and veracity of their essay.
 Direct quotations, borrowed ideas, and factual assertions that are not common knowledge shall be cited to the information source.